genai-ecommerce/genai-ecommerce.github.io/pages/GenAIECommerce2025/call-for-papers.md

 -     Text: Explorations of generative large language models (LLMs) for creating or improving product descriptions, reviews, and personalized advertising content that enhances retrieval and user engagement.
 -     Image: Explorations of generative image models for creating new product images or enhancing the existing ones, generating personalized marketing images, or other visual forms of communicating products with customers.
 -     Audio, Video and Multimodal: Using large multi-modal generative models for creating product videos, improving quality of existing videos, integrating them with the platform, all in service of producing a seamless user experience in multi-modal e-commerce world.
--
 - LLM-driven generation of browsing and search recommendations, e.g. in situations of low recall.
 - LLM driven recommendations explainability by providing additional context on displayed items
-- Gen AI powered advertising and promotion systems: Systems that go beyond traditional advertising offerings such as creating a purchase baskets of promoted listings with a comprehensive message to a user.
+-  Gen AI powered advertising and promotion systems: Sys- tems that go beyond traditional advertising offerings such as creating a purchase baskets of promoted listings with a comprehensive message to a user
 - Efficiency and scalability of Gen AI driven e-Commerce recommender system
 - Virtual Try-Ons: Using Gen AI to enable virtual try-ons, allowing customers to visualize products on themselves or desired builds for fashion or beauty e-commerce
 - Customer Service Automation: LLM-driven chatbots and virtual assistants that provide personalized customer service, support, and shopping assistance.